 - Apply some oil on a plastic sheet or butter paper.
 Divide the dough into four equal portions.
 Take one of the portions and shape it like a patty on a greased sheet.

 - Wet your fingers and pat each patty to make a disc of about 6 inches in diameter with a big hole in the center.
 Refer to the photo gallery below for reference.

 - Heat a griddle or flat pan and grease it with some oil.
 Take the disc in your palm and carefully place it on the pan.
 Add a few drops of oil on the top and the edges.

 - Gently press it around with a spatula, then cover the pan for a minute while keeping the heat on medium-low.
 Flip it and add a few drops of oil.
 Press it a little so that it cooks faster.
 There's no need to cover the pan.

-- Remove the pancake when both sides get golden-brown.
+- Remove the pancake when both sides become golden-brown.
 Your spinach pancake is ready!
 Repeat the same process to make additional pancakes.